-63 Gender pay gap - there is a disclosure about the proportion of male, female and other 64 genders.
-Was there a detailed discussion on this, considering it is already mandatory for some 65 reporters?
-66 • Burden of reporting is huge - tables and matrix data, disaggregation of genders.
-Tables could 67 be made more user-friendly, but it is very useful to have this data.
-68 Big challenge in terms of culture; different stakeholders have different interpretations; we need 69 to simplify and explain why.
-Human capital (labor) versus human rights.
-70 GSSB member (working for Deloitte) advises that large multi-national organizations are 71 currently not collecting this type and depth of data.
-It will take years to build the capacity to 72 report this data; for now, organizations will be unable to report to this level.
-73 Another GSSB member adds that it is an extremely large burden for large multi-nationals; 74 there is a potential lack of willingness to report this data as many will find the transparency too 75 much.
-Rules and laws differ from country to country; some of these topics are considered at a 76 corporate level.
-Certainly, a standard is needed, and stakeholders are asking for more 77 transparency, but it may be an unrealistic burden.
-78 SD and Peter Colley provided the following responses: 79 • Human capital (labor) versus human rights - this is covered in the guidance.
-The TC believes 80 it has the right balance and that organizations can report, but it depends on their willingness.
-81 Good discussion and debate, and conscious of how challenging this is, but organizations must 82 think 3-5 years ahead.
-83 Organizations need to start collecting this data now.
-Much of the data is already available 84 through the hiring process, and the basic data is held by payroll.
-Admittedly, it is more 85 challenging for workers who are not employees, workers of business relationships - already 86 required in supply chains.
-87 • Hours, culture, jurisdictions - large variances, organizations can explain why.
-Some countries 88 have higher rates of casual employment than other developed countries while rates of average 89 working hours can differ greatly too.
-90 • Gender pay gap - is about transparency, has been reported for a long time, and has helped.
-91 Living wage - we do not prescribe a methodology for determining the living wage.
-92 All comments from the GSSB are highly valid and welcome.
-Unless there are deemed to be 93 fatal flaws in the draft, the GSSB is asked to approve.
-94 Chair and GSSB members offered the following remarks: 95 Persuasive arguments put forward by Peter.
-Some concerns, but it is fine to approve for the 96 PCP.
-97 In light of the comments made, the SD is to do focus groups, if possible, and finds ways of 98 reaching out to both reporters and HR professionals to ask if employee information is available 99 and what might be needed to get this information.
-100 Carefully considered FAQs can preempt many areas of confusion.
+- Gender pay gap there is a disclosure about the proportion of male, female and other genders.
+Was there a detailed discussion on this, considering it is already mandatory for some reporters? - Burden of reporting is huge tables and matrix data, disaggregation of genders.
+Tables could be made more user-friendly, but it is very useful to have this data. - Big challenge in terms of culture; different stakeholders have different interpretations; we need to simplify and explain why.
+Human capital (labor) versus human rights. - GSSB member (working for a consulting organization) advises that large multi-national organizations are currently not collecting this type and depth of data.
+It takes years to collect this data; for now, at least, organizations will be unable to report to this level. - Another GSSB member adds that it is an extremely large burden for large multi-nationals; there is a potential lack of willingness to report this data as many will find the transparency too much.
+Rules and laws differ from country to country; some of these topics are considered at a corporate level.
+Certainly, a standard is needed, and stakeholders are asking for more transparency, but it may be an unrealistic burden.

+SD and advisor Peter Colley provided the following responses:

+- Human capital (labor) versus human rights this is covered in the guidance.
+The TC believes it has the right balance and that organizations can report, but it depends on their willingness. - Good discussion and debate, and conscious of how challenging this is, but organizations must think 3-5 years ahead. - Organizations need to start collecting this data now.
+Much of the data is already available through the hiring process, and the basic data is held by payroll.
+Admittedly, it is more challenging for workers who are not employees, workers of business relationships already required in supply chains. - Hours, culture, jurisdictions large variances, organizations can explain why.
+These differences need to be known.
+How, for example, causal employment makes up the majority in Australia and Spain; Japan has an 80-hour working week. - Gender pay gap is about transparency, has been reported for a long time, and has helped. - Living wage we ask if reporters consider this issue, but we do not prescribe a wage determination policy. - All comments from the GSSB are highly valid and welcome.
+Unless there are deemed to be fatal flaws in the draft, the GSSB is asked to approve.

+Chair and GSSB members offered the following remarks:

+- Persuasive arguments put forward by Peter.
+Some concerns, but it is fine to approve for the PCP. - In light of the comments made, the SD is to do focus groups, if possible, and finds ways of reaching out to both reporters and HR professionals to ask if employee information is available and what might be needed to get this information.

-- 101 SD advised that extra effort will be made with the FAQ to get the most relevant feedback through the
+- 101 Carefully considered FAQs can preempt many areas of confusion. - 102 SD advised that extra effort will be made with the FAQ to get the most relevant feedback through the - PCP.
+103

-- 102 PCP.

-- 103 The GSSB approves the following:
+104 The GSSB approves the following: